The Association for Women's Health Care

 Significant advances in medical technology have made it possible to perform more surgical procedures through existing openings or tiny incisions.
 The use of specialized equipment avoids the need for large, invasive surgeries, which sometimes require long and uncomfortable recovery times.
-The highly trained staff of OB/GYNs at Association for Women’s Healthcare in Chicago and Northbrook, Illinois specializes in minimally-invasive medical technology to provide you with efficient and successful treatment options.
+The highly trained staff of OB/GYNs at Association for Women’s Healthcare in The Loop in Chicago and Northbrook, Illinois specializes in minimally-invasive medical technology to provide you with efficient and successful treatment options.

 "Minimally invasive surgery" is a term used for several techniques that allow doctors to perform surgical procedures, causing the least amount of damage to your body.
 Traditional surgeries require large incisions, while minimally invasive surgery uses small holes through which the surgeon uses small equipment to perform numerous tasks, including: